pemcg/cfme_log_parsing/README.md

 ...
 ```

-To extract all C&U realtime rollup timings from the log file, use: ``` ruby realtime_perf_rollup_timings.rb -i evm.log```.
-Note that several realtime rollups are dispatched by each message
+Note that several realtime rollups are dispatched by each message...

 ```
 ...